milofultz/tod_sh/README.md

 A simple pomodoro task manager in shell scripts.

-A [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) is a 25 minute chunk of uninterrupted time.
+A [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) is a 25 minute chunk of uninterrupted time, followed by a 5 minute break.
 If this is uninterrupted, it will add a pomodoro to the task.
 If interrupted, it will *not* add a pomodoro to the task.

 *This is a rewrite and devolution more or less of my Python task manager, [Tod](https://github.com/milofultz/tod).*